-Except as described below, the fair value of alternative investments has been estimated using the net asset value per share of the investments as a practical expedient.
-Alternative investments held at June 30, 2023 and 2022 consist of the following:
+Investments in certain entities measured at fair value using the net asset value per share as a practical expedient consist of the following:

-Net Ass et Value Unfundeo Net Asset Value Unfunded Commitments Unfunded Commitments Redemp Unfunded Commitments Redemption 2023 2022 2023 2022 Frequency Notice Period Hedge funds and fixed income partnerships (A) \$ 17,919,451 \$ 16,857,777 N/A N/A Quarterly 100 days Real estate partnerships (B) 6,651,931 6,628,585 N/A N/A Quarterly 90 days Limited partnerships (C) 24,627,860 25,998,172 \$ 14,307,178 \$ 8,196,859 Monthly or at fund discretion 15 days to illiquid Total alternative investments \$ 49,199,242 \$ 49,484,534
+Net Ass et Value Unfunded C Unfunded Commitments Redemption 2024 2023 2024 2023 Frequency Notice Period Hedge funds and fixed income partnerships (A) \$ 16,624,793 \$ 17,919,451 N/A N/A Quarterly 100 days Real estate partnerships (B) 5,491,293 6,651,931 N/A N/A Quarterly 90 days Limited partnerships (C) 26,279,266 24,627,860 \$ 11,595,459 \$ 14,307,178 Monthly or at fund discretion 15 days to illiquid Total alternative investments \$ 48,395,352 \$ 49,199,242

 - (A) This category includes investments in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
-Some examples of the strategies fund of hedge funds invest in include long/short equity, long/short credit, event driven, global macro and multistrategy.
+Some examples of the strategies fund of hedge funds invest in include long/short equity, long/short credit, event driven, global macro and multi-strategy.
 The Foundation's hedge funds have initial lock-up periods ranging from zero to one year, and thereafter require 100 days of advance notice prior to quarterly redemption windows. - (B) The Foundation's real estate investment consists of an open-end real estate product that invests across all major property types using public REITS, private open-end core real estate funds and a portfolio of directly held properties.
 This investment provides investors with quarterly redemptions.
 Redemption payments may be delayed in the event of extraordinary circumstances. - (C) This category includes investments in limited partnerships.
 Each partnership operates in accordance with the terms of a limited partnership agreement and continue to operate year to year unless dissolved in accordance with the agreements.
 The partnerships' investment objectives vary, but generally seek to maximize risk adjusted returns over the long-term horizon by employing a strategy under which the partnership invest in multiple asset classes, including traditional assets (such as marketable equity, fixed income and other securities) and alternative assets (such as real estate, commodities, natural resources, private equity and venture capital investments).
 The Foundation primarily utilizes fund of funds to access these investments since this provides diversification and reduces risk.
 These investments are considered to be long-term endeavors and have limited liquidity.
 Investors make a dollar commitment identifying how much they will invest.
 During the "drawdown" period (typically the first several years), committed capital is called from investors.
 Capital is returned to investors as investments are divested through sales or loan maturity.